mkober/wordpress-fargate-cdk/README.md

    ```

 ### Configuration
 In order to complete the WordPress setup you will need to edit the wp-config.php file to define the FORCE_SSL_ADMIN, WP_HOME, and WP_SITEURL.
+Without this you see an authentication loop issue when trying to login to the admin.
 This will be accessible in the EFS mounted volume under /bitnami.
 In order to make this modification you will need to remote into one of the Fargate tasks using the AWS CLI.

 #### AWS CLI command to remote into and run BASH in a Fargate Task:
 ```bash